Monday, June 7, 2021

 Bacillus thuringiensis- Gram positive, aerobic, motile, spore-forming, soil bacterium

-• During sporulation, synthesize protein crystals – inclusion bodies/parasporal bodies; insecticidal activity against Lepidoptera (butterflies and moths), Coleoptera (beetles) or Diptera (small flies, mosquitoes)
+• During sporulation, synthesize protein crystals – inclusion bodies/parasporal bodies; which has insecticidal activity against Lepidoptera (butterflies and moths), Coleoptera (beetles) or Diptera (small flies, mosquitoes)

-• The toxins produced have a basic structure but show different degrees of binding affinity to the toxin receptors in the insect gut and hence differ in insect host range
+• The toxins produced by inclusion bodies/parasporal bodies show different degrees of binding affinity to the toxin receptors in the insect gut and differ in insect host range

 Bacillus thuringiensis subsp. aizawai, Bt subsp. kurstaki, Bt subsp. israelensis, Bt subsp. sphaericus, and Bt subsp. tenebrionis are effectively used for controlling different groups of target insects.